RakeemRanger/azureRegionsAPI/README.md

 ```

 Notes:
-As you may or may not have heard 'it is always good to run your python applications in a virtual environment (that way it dont interfere with other process' on your system.)
+As you may or may not have heard it's is always good to run your python applications in a virtual environment (that way it dont interfere with other process' on your system.)

 Virtual Environment Install
 Windows: